About the Residency

 - International applicants are welcome, and we will work with you to secure a visa if necessary, although we cannot offer any guarantees that it will be approved.

-- If you are shortlisted for an interview, we ask that you keep the last week of May free for a conversation with the team (via Google Hangouts).
+- If you are shortlisted for an interview, we ask that you keep the week of the 15th of April free for an interview with the team and our external jurors (via Google Hangouts).

 - We also feel it’s important to point out the obvious here.
 There’s a serious lack of diversity in our industry, and that needs to change.
 Our goal is to help drive that change.
 We hope to continue to build an industry whose culture promotes inclusion and embraces how rewarding it is to work with people from all walks of life.
 We welcome proposals from people of all backgrounds, regardless of gender, sexual orientation, race, age, or ability.